novasearch/wiki.novasearch.org/wiki/lab_setup.md

 **Step 1: Install PyTorch**

 Go to the [PyTorch website](https://pytorch.org/) and scroll-down to find some sliders that can be used to generated the conda install command.
 Choose Linux, Conda and choose the latest CUDA release (11.3 at the moment of writing).
 Then copy and execute the command.

-It should look like:
+For Linux/Windows:

-    $ conda install pytorch torchvision cudatoolkit=11.8 -c pytorch -c nvidia
+    $ conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia

-**NOTE**: If you do not have an NVIDIA GPU, install the CPU version instead.
+**NOTE**: If it didn't work, you should check PyTorch guide https://pytorch.org/get-started/locally/ or if you do not have an NVIDIA GPU, install the CPU version instead.

-For Windows/Linux users:
+For Linux/Windows users:

     $ conda install pytorch torchvision torchaudio cpuonly -c pytorch